7th – 10th February 2020: Paris (France) for DIR EN GREY & BABYMETAL

 A few brick stones forming a circle, considered the last remains of the Bastille

-Then, as it was cold, I headed off to the Galerie de Paléontologie et d’Anatomie comparée (Paleontology and Comparative Anatomy Gallery) which was a short walk away.
-I’m still trying to decide whether it was amazing, or the materials nightmares are made of.
+It was too cold to wander, but I had a great plan.
+I headed off to the science museum Galerie de Paléontologie et d’Anatomie comparée (Palaeontology and Comparative Anatomy Gallery), which was a short walk away.
+I had read about it and was curious.
+To be honest, I’m still trying to decide whether it was amazing, or the materials nightmares are made of.

-The first floor holds a “Cavalcade of Skeletons”, along with dissected specimens and a “gallery of monsters”.
 The museum was founded in the 19th century, and it keeps the atmosphere – and the charm – of the old exhibitions.
 There are stands and wooden cases, and the smell of dust and old paper.
-It was enchanting, but at the same time deeply disturbing.
+The first floor holds a “Cavalcade of Skeletons” – the whole floor is occupied by preserved skeletons of mammals and birds.
+In the glass cases along the walls, there are taxidermy specimens, preserved animals and dissected specimens.
+In the far corner, there is “gallery of monsters” with natural oddities.
+It was enchanting, but at the same time deeply disturbing – especially the male human figure displaying muscles and blood vessels, with a vine leaf on his groin.

-The second floor hosts the dinosaurs and other fossils, including a very cool mosasaurs.
-Most of the fossils are either moulds or reconstructions – I swear I’ve seen that Irish elk at least three times before.
-Also, the T-Rex skull was adorably flawed.
+The second floor hosts the dinosaurs and other fossils, including a very cool toothed whale, giant crocodiles, a Bernissart iguanodon, a diplodocus, shark teeth… Most of the fossils are either casts or reconstructions – I swear I’ve seen that Irish elk at least three times before.
+Also, the T-Rex skull was adorably flawed, as it was imagined to be in the 19th century.

 Shots of the museum.
 Skeletons of animals - fish, oxen, crocodiles, elephants, whale.
 Fossils: Dinosaurs, fish, toothed whale, shark teeth, snails

-After I was done with the museum I decided to head off to yet another one, the Musée national des arts asiatiques Guimet (The National Museum of Eastern Arts or Museum Guimet), which holds pieces of art from Cambodia, India, China, Japan, Korea and so on.
-Behold my favourite Shiva (which is not as cool as the British Museum sexy bodhisattva, but still).
+After I was done with the museum, I decided it was too cold to wander the neighbouring Botanical Garden.
+Instead, I headed off to yet another one, the Musée national des arts asiatiques Guimet – the National Museum of Eastern Arts or Museum Guimet, which holds pieces of art from Cambodia, India, China, Japan, Korea and so on.
+There was a gorgeous dancing Shiva sculpture, collections of religious artefacts, calligraphy, samurai armours, even modern art and clothes inspired by the Far East.
+It was a really cool museum I had recently found about and was happy to visit.

-Different pieces in the museum: Dancing Shiva, sitting Buddha, Caligraphy in the shape of a dragon, ellaborate kimono, samurai armour, Indian goddess
+Different pieces in the museum: Dancing Shiva, sitting Buddha, Calligraphy in the shape of a dragon, elaborate kimono, samurai armour, Indian goddess

 The Eiffel Tower in front of a cloudy sky